Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Motivating Examples

+Note that the son cannot be forked, as he returns the result of the computation (the book).
+In \Cref{s:LAST,s:FIRST} we will discuss the behavior and typing of these terms.

-After presenting APCP next, in Section~\ref{s:CGV} we formally define \ourGV and illustrate the language and its runtime semantics: how new channels are created, new threads are spawned, and messages are written to and read from buffers.
+After presenting \APCP next, in \Cref{s:FIRST} we formally define \FIRST and illustrate the language and its runtime semantics: how new channels are created, new threads are forked, and messages are written to and read from buffers.